 I am a Christian first and foremost, but also a military wife.
-Having lived in 18 houses in 24 years, across three continents, I have been left feeling somewhat dislocated, I’m sure I have some psychological issues from all the changes!
-I rarely feel displaced though – God has always sent us to the right place at the right time.
+Having lived in 19 houses in 24 years across three continents, I have been left feeling somewhat dislocated; I’m sure I have some psychological issues from all the changes!
+I rarely feel misplaced, though – God has always sent us to the right place at the right time.

 My family and I have been involved with many different churches during our moves.
+Currently, we’re at an International Bible Church in Belgium.
 We’ve enjoyed and been challenged by worshipping with the Episcopal, Reformed and Southern Baptists in the USA.
-We attended an International church in Kathmandu and when in England we go to a Pioneer congregation and have also attended Anglican and Assembly of God churches.
+We attended an International church in Kathmandu, and when in England, we go to a Pioneer congregation and have also attended Anglican and Assembly of God churches.

 I’ve called the blog Dislocated Christians because it seems to me that there are a large number of Christians who feel that they don’t fit in with the world.
-As much as we try to be obedient, we are never completely certain that we are doing what God wants us to.
-I know there are many like me who look at the suffering in the world and wonder where God is.
-This isn’t a sign of weak faith, if anything I trust that God is good and powerful to such an extent that I can’t reconcile those attributes with the pain I see around me.
+As much as we try to be obedient, we are never completely certain that we are doing what God wants us to do.
+I know there are many like me who look at the suffering in the world and wonder where God is. his isn’t a sign of weak faith; if anything, I trust that God is good and powerful to such an extent that I can’t reconcile those attributes with the pain I see around me.

-I run a charity in Nepal that helps impoverished women, have set up and am involved with several anti-human trafficking organisations, work with refugees, teach English as a foreign language, am a Mum of two and when in the UK am active with the Labour party.
-I tap dance as well.
+I run a charity in Nepal that helps impoverished women, have set up and am involved with several anti-human trafficking organisations, work with refugees, teach English as a foreign language, am a Mum of two and when in the UK, am active in politics.

 Thanks for reading this far.
-I would be very grateful if you could please follow the blog (see below) and comment on and question my posts.
+I would be very grateful if you could please follow the blog (see below), comment on and question my posts.
 This is a community for everyone.